KJone1/helm-tools/README.md

 ## About

 Container image with a bunch of useful Helm tools.
-Useful for easy local development of helm charts.
+Useful for easy local development of Helm charts.

 ## Includes